ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/visualisation-dataset.md

 These docs describe how to create and use a **visualisation dataset**.

 A visualisation dataset is:
-- a subset of the master dataset that is specific to the visualisation.
+- a subset of the master dataset that is specific to a **single** visualisation.
-- a dataset that contains only the relevant rows and columns to create the visualisation.
+- a dataset that contains only the relevant rows and columns to create a visualisation.
 - created by the `column` definition of the visualisation definition.

 **contents**